BasicWolf/archived-concrete-settings/docs/quickstart.rst

 :class:`SettingsMeta <concrete_settings.core.SettingsMeta>`.
-In a nutshell, if a field looks like a setting, but is not explicitly defined as an instance of class :class:`Setting <concrete_settings.Setting>`, a corresponding ``Setting`` object is created instead.
+In a nutshell, if a field looks like a setting, but is not explicitly defined as an instance of class :class:`Setting <concrete_settings.Setting>`, a corresponding object is created instead.

-We will :ref:`later <automated_settings>` discuss the setting creation rules in-depth.
+:ref:`Later in the documentation <automated_setting>` the setting creation rules are explored in-depth.
-For now please accept that Concrete Settings preferred way of declaring basic settings is by omitting the ``Setting(...)`` call at all.
+For now please accept that Concrete Settings' preferred way of declaring *basic* settings is by omitting the ``Setting(...)`` call at all.
 Ideally a setting should be declared with a type annotation and documentation as follows: